 When I moved to Fort Lauderdale, I envisioned a bright and sunny home that is welcoming and full of good vibes.
 I wanted a place that can make going home something to look forward to.
-And so I came up with some home renovation and restoration plans to jazz up my home and make it look like something I had fantasized before I even moved in.
+And so I came up with some home renovation and restoration plans to jazz up my home and make it look like something I had fantasized about before I even moved in.

 The Planning Stage

-We agreed on some changes such as the addition of a walk in closet which is every woman’s dream, a nice bathroom, more storage spaces in the kitchen and re-painting of both interior and exterior walls.
+We agreed on some changes such as the addition of a walk-in closet which is every woman’s dream, a nice bathroom, more storage spaces in the kitchen, and re-painting of both interior and exterior walls.